michael-lynch/instagram-lite/README.md

 ### Important Read

 **This plugin requires a valid `access_token` issued by Instagram.
-To get an access token, login to the [Instagram Developer](https://www.instagram.com/developer/) site, create an app and hit this URL in your browser (replace `CLIENT-ID` with your actual client ID and `REDIRECT-URI` with your actual redirect URI):**
+To get an access token, login to the [Instagram Developer](https://www.instagram.com/developer/) site, create an app and hit this URL in your browser (replace `CLIENT-ID` with your client ID and `REDIRECT-URI` with your  redirect URI):**

 https://api.instagram.com/oauth/authorize/?client_id=CLIENT-ID&redirect_uri=REDIRECT-URI&response_type=token&scope=public_content